wikimedia/machinelearning-liftwing-inference-services/python/README.md

 will be added in the same directory as the target `model.py` file.

 There is only one exception to the above rule, namely the `revscoring` subdirectory.
-It has its own set of .py modules and a requirements.txt file.
+It has its own set of .py modules but not a requirements.txt file.
 The idea is to have a single place where all the revscoring-related code is added, in order to avoid carrying the `revscoring` dependency over to models that don't come from ORES or that are not revscoring-based.

+## Why don't we have a dedicated revscoring requirements.txt file?

+Historically solving dependencies for revscoring and related libraries like `{draft,article,edit,topic}quality` has been particularly challenging and the time dedicated to it was a lot.
+Since we are planning to deprecate the revscoring model-servers, for the moment it seems wiser to keep it simple and track/duplicate the dependency list on the model-server's requirements.txt file.
+We are not going to do it for the new model servers of course, this is an exception only for revscoring-based ones.

 # How are dependencies handled?